abrantesandreza/MagicVilla-API/README.md

-# RESTful-API-.NET-Core
+## MagicVilla-API-.NET-Core

-Fundamentals of .NET API with .NET 7 and EF Core
+Fundamentals of RESTFULL .NET API with .NET 7 and EF Core